jwhiteman/lucidsimple-blog/_posts/2016-01-31-exunit-cheat-sheet.md

 No matter how many times we run `mix test --seed 668506` we'll always get the tests run in the exact same order.

 Getting consistent results goes a long way in squashing pesky errors that only occur some of the time.

+<h3 id="alive">11.
+Check that your Process is Alive</h3>

+If you have a reference to a process ID, you can use

+{% highlight elixir %}
+Process.alive?(pid)
+{% endhighlight %}

+If you have a name instead of a pid, you can use

+{% highlight elixir %}
+process_name |> Process.whereis |> Process.alive?
+{% endhighlight %}

+It would probably be worth your time to check out all the <a href="http://elixir-lang.org/docs/v1.1/elixir/Process.html" target="_blank">cool things</a> that Process can do when you get a chance.

 # Wrapup